Accepting new patients (614) 430-8022 7965 N High St, Suite 205

 This page is provided for educational purposes only and is not medical advice.
 If you have an emergency, call 911.

-Have questions about Firazyr?
+Have questions about Firazyr (Icatibant)?

 Treatment selection is a shared decision.
-Schedule a consultation with Dr. McNeil to discuss whether Firazyr is appropriate for you.
+Schedule a consultation with Dr. McNeil to discuss whether Firazyr (Icatibant) is appropriate for you.